pronode/navigate-turbo/README.md

 # Navigate Turbo
 Navigate Turbo for **Laravel Livewire 3** is a tiny script that **tremendously speeds up navigation** using **wire:navigate** directive.

-It delivers an instant UI reaction and delivers much better UX, especially in slow connection enviroment, boosting the "SPA feeling".
+It delivers an instant UI reaction and delivers much better UX, especially in slow connection environment, boosting the "SPA feeling".

 # How it works
 - Navigate Turbo caches main content element (configurable) - known as "turboArea" - with corresponding route key as the user browses the website.